Jalen Slawson: Osceola Magic (2024–2025)

+Indiana Pacers (2025–present)

 On September 9, 2025, Slawson signed with the Indiana Pacers on an Exhibit 10 contract.
-He was included on the Pacers' training camp roster and is expected to play for the Noblesville Boom.
-He played in his first game with the Pacers in their preseason opener against the Minnesota Timberwolves, scoring 9 points.
-On October 18, Slawson was waived.
-On October 27, the Noblesville Boom announced Slawson would be part of the 2025-2026 training camp roster.
-On November 4, Slawson played in the Boom's first scrimmage.
-On November 5, the Boom announced Slawson would be on the 2025-2026 roster.
+He was included on the Pacers' training camp roster, with the expectation of playing for the Noblesville Boom.
+Slawson played in his first game with the Pacers in their preseason opener against the Minnesota Timberwolves, scoring nine points.
+On October 18, Slawson was waived by Indiana.
+On October 27, the Noblesville Boom announced Slawson would be part of the 2025–26 training camp roster.
+On November 4, he played in the Boom's first scrimmage.
+On November 5, the Boom announced Slawson would be on their 2025–26 roster.

+On February 27, 2026, Slawson signed a two-way contract with the Pacers, following Quenton Jackson's promotion to a standard contract.
+Slawson made 13 appearances (including six starts) for Indiana during the 2025–26 NBA season, averaging 7.3 points, 4.4 rebounds, and 2.8 assists (all career-highs).

+On July 22, 2026, Slawson signed another two-way contract with the Pacers.